Kels-bit/Write-Ups/Active Directory/Group Policy Management.md

 ### Activity #2: Create a Drive Mapping Policy
 Maps network drives for users when they log in.

-Create Drive Mapping Group Policy
+Successful creation of the new Drive Mapping Policy.

 ![Act 2 Drive map - 11](https://github.com/user-attachments/assets/7c93f11a-9cc2-4677-adf6-5b1d80ce7caa)